HoBeedzc/MP-Project-2020/README.md

 This repository includes all codes and slides in the course "Modern Programming 2020", excluding term project.

 ## Notice
 Sorry, due to copyright reasons, since November 27, 2020, this warehouse will no longer provide data sets used in the code.

+Affected File :
+- No copyright dataset files
+- Temporary files generated during code running
+- result file from no copyright dataset files

 If you need to use it, you can contact the author or the copyright owner of the dataset.

+**The source code is not affected**

 ## Contents